saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 It will help the HFS to know the average time taken for a person to complete the full process for any event that is organized in different facility till date.
-So that If they find any delay in enrolling then they can take action on the particular location and improve the approving process .
+So that If they find any delay in enrolling, then they can take action on the particular location and improve the approving process.

 ### Research Question #2
 Do HFS facility locations have a significant effect on the number of